Florida Gov. Ron DeSantis suspends prosecutor over his stance on new abortion law, gender-affirming care

 "When you flagrantly violate your oath of office, when you make yourself above the law, you have violated your duty, you have neglected your duty and you are displaying a lack of competence to be able to perform those duties," DeSantis said to cheers.

 Warren, a Democrat, was elected as state attorney by Hillsborough County voters in 2016 and in 2020.
-His office did not immediately return an email seeking comment.
+In a statement, Warren said "the people have the right to elect their own leaders — not have them dictated by an aspiring presidential candidate who has shown time and again he feels accountable to no one."

+"Today's political stunt is an illegal overreach that continues a dangerous pattern by Ron DeSantis of using his office to further his own political ambition.
+It spits in the face of the voters of Hillsborough County who have twice elected me to serve them, not Ron DeSantis," he said.

 The suspension comes as DeSantis runs for reelection in Florida and builds his national profile as a potential 2024 Republican presidential candidate through near constant criticism of liberal policies on abortion, policing and other culture war issues.